ΠΛATΩNOΣ ΠOΛITEIA Z' - Plato's Republic Book VII

 Sōkratēs

-"And after these, he would make sense of the sun, that it o'er the seasons holds sway, and o'er the passing of the year, and o'er all it surveys in the visible realm.
-And because of all these things which they had seen, the sun was in some way the reason of being for all things."
+"And after seeing all of this, he would make sense of the sun, that it holds sway o'er the seasons, and o'er the passing of the year, and it surveys o'er all in the visible realm.
+And because of all these things which he had seen, he observed that the sun was in some way the reason for all things to exist."

 Glaukōn

-"Clearly," saieth he, "that to such things he would come after realizing the rest."
+"Clearly," saieth he, "would he come to such conclusions after realizing the rest."

 Sōkratēs

 "What then?
-Remembering his first dwelling and of the wisdom which was there and of his one-time fellow bondsmen, dost thou not think that he would think good fortune to be his change, and them he would pity?"
+Remembering his first dwelling and of the wisdom which was there and of his one-time fellow bondsmen, dost thou not think that he would think his change to be a boon, and he would pity them still in bondage?"

 Glaukōn